pshima/petey5king.github.com/_posts/2011-12-14-riding-the-unicorn.md

 <h4>Monitoring</h4>
 Now that you've got unicorn configured let's look at monitoring.
 Monitoring unicorn for me is about 2 things, alerting and service management.
-I want to be alerted when their is an issue, but only when I need to take action and I want the service to fix itself or run maintenance when needed.
+I want to be alerted when there is an issue, but only when I need to take action and I want the service to fix itself or run maintenance when needed.

 <p />